iqtree/iqtree.github.io/doc/Complex-Models.md

 We applied the MAST model to multiple primate datasets and found that it can recover the signal of incomplete lineage sorting in the Great Apes, as well as the asymmetry in minor trees caused by introgression among several macaque species.
 When applied to a dataset of four Platyrrhine species for which standard concatenated maximum likelihood and gene tree approaches disagree, we find that MAST gives the highest weight to the tree favored by gene tree approaches.
 These results suggest that the MAST model is able to analyse a concatenated alignment using maximum likelihood, while avoiding some of the biases that come with assuming there is only a single tree.
 The MAST model can therefore offer unique biological insights when applied to datasets with multiple evolutionary histories.

-Meanwhile the manuscript is under review.
 If you use this model in a publication please cite:

 > __T.K.F.
 Wong, C. Cherryh, A.G.
 Rodrigo, M.W.
 Hahn, B.Q.
-Minh and R. Lanfear__ (2022) MAST: Phylogenetic Inference with Mixtures Across Sites and Trees. *bioRxiv*. <https://doi.org/10.1101/2022.10.06.511210>
+Minh and R. Lanfear__ (2024) MAST: Phylogenetic Inference with Mixtures Across Sites and Trees. _Syst.
+Biol._ <https://doi.org/10.1093/sysbio/syae008>

 ### Quick usage